SpartnerNL/laravel-excel-docs/3.1/imports/validation.md

 ### Database transactions

 The entire import is automatically wrapped in a **database transaction**, that means that *every* error will rollback the entire import.
-When using chunked reading, only the **current** chunk will be rollbacked.
+When using batch inserts, only the **current** batch will be rollbacked.

 ### Gathering all failures at the end